tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/Activities/3-Stu_CC_Default/README.md

 1. Review the Keras documentation about activation functions, and decide if there is anyone that could be used instead of `sigmoid`.

-2. Add a second hidden layer with `69` units and use a different activation function than `sigmoid`.

-3. Change any other parameter that you believe could improve the model's accuracy.
+2. Change any other parameter that you believe could improve the model's accuracy.

-4. Evaluate the model's accuracy and loss and write down your conclusions.
+3. Evaluate the model's accuracy and loss and write down your conclusions.